Azure/missionlz/docs/deployment-guide-bicep.md

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------
 `deployRemoteAccess` | 'false' | When set to "true", provisions Azure Bastion Host and virtual machine jumpboxes.
 It defaults to "false".
 `windowsVmAdminPassword` | new guid | The administrator password the Windows Virtual Machine to Azure Bastion remote into.
 It must be > 12 characters in length.
-See https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm- for password requirements.
+See [password requirements for creating a Windows VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).
 `linuxVmAuthenticationType` | 'password' | [sshPublicKey/password] The authentication type for the Linux Virtual Machine to Azure Bastion remote into.
 It defaults to "password".
 `linuxVmAdminPasswordOrKey` | new guid | The administrator password or public SSH key for the Linux Virtual Machine to Azure Bastion remote into.
-See https://docs.microsoft.com/en-us/azure/virtual-machines/linux/faq#what-are-the-password-requirements-when-creating-a-vm- for password requirements.
+See [password requirements for creating a Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/)faq#what-are-the-password-requirements-when-creating-a-vm-).
 `windowsVmAdminUsername` | 'azureuser' | The administrator username for the Linux Virtual Machine to Azure Bastion remote into.
 It defaults to "azureuser".
 `linuxVmAdminUsername` | 'azureuser' | The administrator username for the Linux Virtual Machine to Azure Bastion remote into.
 It defaults to "azureuser".